Danny Masterson Arrested and Charged With Raping Three Women - E! Online

 "Obviously, Mr. Masterson and his wife [actress Bijou Phillips] are in complete shock considering that these nearly 20-year old allegations are suddenly resulting in charges being filed, but they and their family are comforted knowing that ultimately the truth will come out.
 The people who know Mr. Masterson know his character and know the allegations to be false," the statement continued.

-In 2019, four women filed a lawsuit against Masterson, the Church of Scientology and its leader, David Miscavige, for allegedly carrying out a conspiracy to cover up the actor's alleged sexual misconduct.
+In 2019, four women filed a lawsuit against Masterson, the Church of Scientology and its leader, David Miscavige, for allegedly carrying out a conspiracy to cover up the star's alleged sexual misconduct and harassment.